Freeriding, terrain parks and pistes

 Each base lodge area has its own “fun zone”, an area of enhanced learning terrain, featuring gentle rollers and small snow spines designed to help beginners progress.
 “Unbound Playgrounds” offers a mellow introduction to terrain park features, with mini boxes and jumps that that get taller and longer as you progress.

 The “forest trail” is the next step for those looking for intermediate features as well as “Rhythm Ride”, “Jibs Galore” and “South Park” where there’s an 18’ half pipe!
 Super sized jumps and technical features can be found in the “Main Park” where there’s also a 22’ super pipe!
 The 30 strong park team groom and maintain the parks throughout the season despite the large annual snowfall.

 Riders who like to see where they’ve been and leave their mark in the snow will love Mammoth.
 The runs are super-well pisted and make for good carving terrain, both for those wanting to go at speed or for the more sedate rider.
-Check out the trail known as the Saddle Bowl, where you will find a nice, tame, long blue run
+Check out the trail known as the Saddle Bowl, where you will find a nice, tame, long blue run.

 Beginners, if you can't learn or improve at Mammoth, then you're into the wrong sport.
 The area is perfect for novices, with plenty of green and easy progression blue runs at the lower sections and excellent snowboard tuition available.
-Sesame Street run off chair 11 near the main lodge is perfect for beginners, theres no pistes joining it so you won't get flustered by other riders.
+Sesame Street run off chair 11 at Main Lodge is perfect for beginners, there’s no pistes joining it so you won't get flustered by other riders.